joselicht90/Esquire-APP/README.md

 # About

 Esquire is an APP designed to be your companion on all your D&D adventures.
-It's not meant to make your experience automatic (that's not fun), it's meant to be a support tool, a way to quickly get information about your character, spells, classes and much more.
+It's not meant to make your experience automatic (that's not fun), it's meant to be a support tool, a fast and organized way to quickly get information about your character, spells, classes and much more.

 # Features

-* Guided character creation
+* Step by step character creation
-* Character detail
-* Classes Information
-* Races Information
+* Clear and organised pc information
-* Backgrounds Information
+* Classes, races, background Information
 * Spells and equipment, with the ability to create homebrew content.
 * Completely offline.